vexip-ui/vexip-ui/docs/en-US/component/collapse.md

 ### Use Alone

-Not all cases require multiple panels to be juxtaposed, in which case the panel can be used alone to form an independent expandable panel.
+Not all cases require multiple panels to be juxtaposed, and the CollapsePanel component can be used alone.

 :::